vejendsh/Real_Time_CBT_pred/CoreTempAI/README.md

 ## Usage Example

-The `example_usage.py` and 'test_data_pipeline.py' file demonstrates how to use the CoreTempAI data pipeline:
+The `example_usage.py` file demonstrates how to use the CoreTempAI data pipeline:

 ```python
 from CoreTempAI.data_aggregation import DataAggregator